Practical Water Based Skills

 Resource implications for students

-It is highly recommended that students buy a pair of neoprene gloves and neoprene socks to go inside an old pair of trainers for use on the water.
-Although all National Governing Body (NGB) course fees are paid for by the University, if students wish to have the certificates, they will need to pay for these themselves.
-The cost of these in Year 1 is as follows: - Personal Paddling Certificate (e.g., Discover or Explore Certificates) £7 each - Foundation Safety and Rescue Training Course Certificate - £10 - Coastal Navigation and Tidal Planning Certificate - £20 (includes a provider fee) If students are British Canoeing members these costs are slightly lower.
-None of the certificates are compulsory to buy unless you intend to qualify as a Paddlesport Instructor and/or Leader in Year 2.
+Equipment: It is strongly recommended that all students buy as a minimum a pair of neoprene gloves and neoprene socks or boots.
+Socks are cheaper than boots and can be used inside an old pair of trainers for paddlesport activities.
+All National Governing Body (NGB) course fees are paid for by the University, certificates however will need to be purchased by the student.
+Follow this link to see the current fees for British Canoeing certificates.
+During year 1 you can expect to gain one or two Personal Paddling Certificates, e.g., the Start and Explore awards.
+In addition, you will complete Foundation Safety and Rescue Training (FSRT) Certificate and potentially the Coastal Navigation and Tidal Planning (CNTP) courses.
+None of the certificates are compulsory to buy unless you intend to qualify as a Paddlesport Instructor and/or Leader in Year 2 in which case you must purchase the FSRT and Explore certificates.

 Talis Reading listhttp://readinglists.bangor.ac.uk/modules/jxh-1023.html